k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 2. To open a selected task, click the **Task Name** of the task.
 3. Click the **Back** or **Next** buttons to move between the tabs.
 4. Click **Finish** in the last tab to create the task.
 Once the task has been edited, a new version with a new task_id is created.
-The old version is saved in the TDM DB for tracking purposes and its status is set to Inactive.
+The old version is saved in the TDM DB for tracking purposes and its status is set to *Inactive*.

 ## Task Components

 ### Task Name

-When creating a new task or opening a task, the Task name form opens.
+When creating a new task or opening a task, the **Task name** form opens.
 Populating the Task name and Task description fields is optional.
 If no Task name is set, a default Task name is generated with some basic information about the task.

 You can exit each form, including the Task name form, by clicking any task component.
 You can re-open the Task name form by clicking the Task name in the upper-left corner of the window.